 Search for the NS records of a domain

-NS records stand for name server records (just like the “ns” in nslookup).
+NS records stand for name server records.
 The name server reveals which DNS server contains the DNS records for a particular domain; it shows where to go to find a domain’s IP address.
 Improperly configured NS records result in difficulties loading websites and other issues.
 Use the command nslookup -type=ns example.com.